sstaub/Ethernet3/README.md

     Serial.println(Ethernet.linkReport());

-###- mac address
+###- MAC address

-added some function to read the MAC address in Ethernet3, this is helpfull when you us Wiznet boards like WIZ550io with buildin MAC address
+added some function to read the MAC address in Ethernet3, this is helpfull when you use Wiznet boards like WIZ550io with build in MAC address

     void macAddress(uint8_t mac[]); // get the MAC Address const char* macAddressReport(); // returns the the MAC Address as a string